Color My Text

 property to apply a common set of rules on all of them.
 In the example setting above, the lines ending with - done

-will be struck out in all of the Markdown files and all files named todo.txt
+will be struck out in all the Markdown files and all files named todo.txt

-Most of the glob-style patterns as you may have used in .gitignore
+Most of the glob-style patterns are supported, as you may have used them in the .gitignore

-The path patterns can either be absolute paths or relative to the workspace folder path.
+The path patterns can either contain absolute paths or paths relative to the workspace folder.

-All paths should be delimited by forward-slashes irrespective of the host operating system.
+The paths should use forward-slashes as path-delimiters irrespective of the host operating system.

 Specify list of rules for each set of files